keyz/c311-get-started/README.md

   - `brew linkapps emacs-mac`
 4. You should be able to find `Emacs.app` in your `Applications` folder.
 5. If you want to be able to launch **GUI** Emacs via the Terminal, add `alias e='open -a /Applications/Emacs.app'` to your `.bash_profile`.
-5. In the future, to upgrade your Emacs, run `brew update && brew upgrade --all`.
+5. In the future, to upgrade your Emacs, run `brew update && brew upgrade emacs-mac`.

 ## 3. Configure Emacs
 Configuring Emacs from scratch could take you a loooong time.
 For your convenience, we've uploaded a minimal `init.el` file that provides some basic functionalities (for `racket-mode`) and fixes.